Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- In one matchup against the Cowboys, Murray had 188 passing yards, 81.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Cowboys, Murray threw for 188 passing yards, 82.5 yards less than his over/under for Sunday.

-- Murray threw multiple touchdown passes in that game against the Cowboys.
+- Murray threw multiple touchdown passes in that outing against the Cowboys.

-- The 258.1 passing yards the Cowboys yield per game makes them the NFL's 23rd-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Cowboys defense is ranked sixth in the NFL.
+- The Cowboys have given up 20 touchdowns through the air (1.3 per game).
+They are sixth in the league in that category.

 Recent Performances

+- In last week's outing against the Colts, Murray had 245 yards while completing 62.8% of his passes, while throwing one touchdown.

-- He added four carries for 74 yards, averaging 18.5 yards per carry.
+- He also added 74 yards on four carries, averaging 18.5 yards per carry without a touchdown.

-- Murray has put up 885 passing yards (295.0 per game) and has a 61.7% completion percentage this year (82-of-133) over his last three games, while throwing two touchdowns and three interceptions.
+- Over his last three games, Murray has racked up 885 passing yards (295.0 yards per game) while going 82-for-133 (61.7% completion percentage) and throwing two touchdowns and three interceptions.

 Murray's Arizona Teammates